serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 );
 ```

-This method handles all necessary steps, including token deletion, client notifications, and session updates.

-### Example: Removing All Auth Tokens in an Endpoint
+#### Creating a logout endpoint

 To sign out a user on all devices using an endpoint, the `signOutUser` method in the `UserAuthentication` class can be employed.
-This method ensures that all authentication tokens associated with the user are removed and that all related processes are correctly handled.

 ```dart
 class AuthenticatedEndpoint extends Endpoint {